Chair of Trustees

 Read Christine's reflections on 25 years with The Disabilities Trust.

-Chris is a partner at international communications consultancy, Kreab.
-He has participated on three management boards across the NGO, public and commercial sectors, and currently advises clients, including governments, corporates, and high net worth individuals, on a range of issues - from reputation management and crisis communications, to broader restructuring and corporate communications.
+Chris is London Managing Partner at Kreab Worldwide, a global communications consultancy.
+He has participated on three management boards across the NGO, public and commercial sectors, and currently advises clients, including governments, corporates, and high net worth individuals on reputation management, crisis communications, broader restructuring and corporate communications.
+He is Chairman of the AdHoc Council, founded in 1975 to promote high level dialogue between business and policy makers across Europe and the EU institutions.

 Sara has had a long career dedicating herself to people who need social care.
 Starting as a volunteer supporting people with learning disabilities, she has worked as a service provider and as a commissioner for people of all ages with health and social care needs.
 Sara has a degree in Psychology and is a qualified Social Worker with an MBA who is passionate about delivering outstanding care that meets customer expectations.

 After 20 years of working for Oxfordshire County Council, in May 2014, Sara started working as Strategy Director for the Orders of St John Care Trust (OSJCT), who provide care homes and extra care housing for older people.
 In that role, she had responsibility for the Care Home Development Programme (capital projects), Business Development, Marketing and Quality Auditing, as well as leading on relationships with local authorities.
-Sara now works as a Consultant for her own company, Social Care Works, providing advice to care operators on how to improve on their strategy and performance.
+In January 2019 Sara was appointed Chief Executive of the Fremantle Trust, a registered charity and not for profit organisation providing care and support services for older people and adults with a learning disability.
 Sara is active on social media and tweets as saralivadeas.